zalandemeter12/zalandemeter12/README.md

 ## Hello there 🪐

 <p align='left'>
-I’m studying computer engineering BSC at <a href='https://www.bme.hu/?language=en' target=_blank>Budapest University of Technology and Economics</a>.
-Currently working as a Driverless Supervisor at <a href='https://frt.bme.hu/' target=_blank>BME Formula Racing Team</a>.
-Now I’m mainly focused on environment perception, object detection and anything connected to computer vision.
+I completed my <a href='https://www.bme.hu/computer-science-engineering-bsc?language=en' target=_blank>BSC</a> in computer science engineering and am currently pursuing an <a href='https://www.bme.hu/autonomous-vehicle-control-engineer-msc?language=en' target=_blank>MSC</a> in autonomous vehicle control engineering at  <a href='https://www.bme.hu/?language=en' target=_blank>Budapest University of Technology and Economics</a>.
+I am an alumnus and a former driverless group leader of the <a href='https://frt.bme.hu/' target=_blank>BME Formula Racing Team</a> and currently working as a Research Software Engineer at <a href='https://humda.hu/en/organization' target=_blank>
+HUMDA Lab</a> where I am dedicated to the advancement of autonomous racing algorithms.
+My primary areas of interest are environment perception, object detection and the broader domain of computer vision.
 </p>

 <!--